cucumber-attic/website/apps/dynamic/views/events/bdd-kickstart-chicago-2018.md

 dtstart: 2018-06-04 00:00:00
 dtend: 2018-06-05 00:00:00
 ---

+This course has now sold out.
+Join the [waiting list](https://ti.to/cucumber/bdd-kickstart-chicago-2018) in case a seat comes free.
+The next course in the US will be in [San Francisco in August.](https://cucumber.io/events/bdd-kickstart-san-francisco-18)

 We've been developing and teaching this training course for more than 5 years, incorporating our experiences as practitioners, coaches, and trainers.
 Attend our public training course to learn the fundamentals of Behaviour-Driven Development so you can deliver higher-quality software.